mjmanaog/Meowvies/README.md

   1. ```activity``` - serves as the canvas
   2. ```fragment``` - the main user interface (to make it reusable)
   3. ```viewmodel``` - retrieving & processing of data
-  * Creating new adapter must have separate these
+  * Creating new adapter must separate these
   1. ```adapter``` - to prepare for populating data and inflating the layout
   2. ```viewholder``` - responsible for applying the ui content of the view